-Guests can also go ice skating and younger guests can burn off energy on the winter children’s playground with 11 slides, games and tunnels to crawl through.
+Guests can also go ice skating.
+Younger guests can burn off energy on the winter children’s playground with 11 slides, games and tunnels to crawl through.

 Relax at the Aroma Spa

-I love souvenirs that are both practical and attached to a memory which is why we purchased a shot glass and an ice cube tray that will allow us to make our own glasses made of ice at home.
+I love souvenirs that are both practical and attached to a memory.
+That’s why we purchased a shot glass and an ice cube tray that will allow us to make our own glasses made of ice at home.

 During our visit, we stayed in the King Room that had a King-sized bed and a Queen-sized Murphy bed.
 There were two TVs in our room, coffee maker, mini fridge, and a heated floor in the bathroom.

-Hotel Valcartier has rooms and deluxe suites that work for families or couples and they even have dorm style rooms that are a great option for groups.
+Hotel Valcartier has rooms and deluxe suites that work for families or couples.
+They even have dorm-style rooms that are a great option for groups.

 You can save on your hotel room here.